Posts

 Choose the operating system

-We provide Liberica JDK container images for the most popular Linux distributions — Debian, CentOS, Alpine Linux — and for our own lightweight operating system, Alpaquita Linux, optimized for cloud-native applications.
+We provide Liberica JDK container images for the most popular Linux distributions — Debian, Rocky Linux, Alpine Linux — and for our own lightweight operating system, Alpaquita Linux, optimized for cloud-native applications.
 Alpaquita is based on Alpine, but comes with several significant improvements:

 • Userspace binaries protection